SNUGNSS/snugnss.github.io/content/authors/Doohee-Yun/_index.md

 ---
 # Display name
-title: Junwon Song
+title: Doohee Yun

 # Full Name (for SEO)
-first_name: Junwon
+first_name: Doohee
-last_name: Song
+last_name: Yun
-grad_year: 2024
+grad_year: 2003

 # Is this the primary user of the site?
 superuser: false

 # Role/position: 최종 졸업 학위 (Ph.D or M.S)
-role: M.S
+role: Ph.D

 # Organizations/Affiliations
 organizations:
-  - name: 'Republic of Korea Army'
+  - name: 'Ministry of Science and ICT'
     url:

 # Highlight the author in author lists? (true/false)